Joyce Vance: U.S. attorney for the Northern District of Alabama

 Vance adopted a "smart on crime" approach to violent and recidivist crime, intending to prosecute the most significant cases facing the district so that communities would be safer.
-In addition to violent crime prosecution, she worked with other community partners on prevention through a violence reduction initiative and on reentry initiatives, such as "ban the box" and legal clinics to help formerly incarcerated individuals reenter the community successfully and find jobs.
+In addition to violent crime prosecution, she worked with other community partners on prevention through a violence reduction initiative and on reentry initiatives, such as Ban the Box and legal clinics to help formerly incarcerated individuals reenter the community successfully and find jobs.

-Vance also prioritized qui tam and False Claims Act cases.
 In April 2014, Amedysis Home Health Care agreed to pay $150 million to settle claims of Medicare fraud against them that were pursued by Vance's office working together with DOJ's Civil Division and several other U.S. Attorney's Offices.
 A month earlier, Vance announced that Hospice Compassus would pay $3.9 million to resolve an investigation into Medicare fraud.
 Vance also oversaw a case in which American Family Care agreed to pay $1.2 million to the federal government under the False Claims Act.
 In June 2012, Rural/Metro Ambulance agreed to pay $5.4 million to resolve allegations that it was engaged in improper billing and provision of unnecessary service.

 Vance prioritized fraud cases, prosecuting Jonathan Dunning for the $14 million fraud that diverted funds meant to provide healthcare to low-income individuals.
 She prosecuted a series of cases involving fraud in car loan origination.
-Following the tornadoes that swept through Alabama on April 27, 2011, doing severe damage across the region, Vance's office took a zero-tolerance stance on disaster fraud.
+Following the tornadoes that swept through Alabama on April 27, 2011, doing severe damage across the region in what became known as the 2011 Super Outbreak, Vance's office took a zero-tolerance stance on disaster fraud.
 In April 2014 she successfully prosecuted a ring of five people who conspired to make $2.4 million in fraudulent claims against the BP Oil Deepwater Horizon compensation fund.

 Post U.S. Attorney career

-In April 2017, the University of Alabama School of Law announced that Joyce Vance would join the law school as a Distinguished Visiting Lecturer in Law (effective August 2017) teaching in the areas of criminal justice reform, criminal procedure, and civil rights.
+In April 2017, the University of Alabama School of Law announced that Vance would join the law school as a Distinguished Visiting Lecturer in Law (effective August 2017) teaching in the areas of criminal justice reform, criminal procedure, and civil rights.